lxylxy123456/uberxmhf/bug_093/README.md

 	# Should not see error
 ```

-### VirtualBox amd64 Debian kill init Problem

-After trying to boot the Debian netinst image, see Linux kernel panic.
-The same
-happens when trying to boot debian11x64 (QCOW2 image installed using KVM).
-The
-panic message is "not syncing: Attempted to kill init! exit code=0x0000000b".

-From the kernel panic message, looks like the init process received #GP
-exception, which causes `do_exit()` to be called.
-This triggers kernel panic
-because init cannot exit.

-The RIP of init process does not look stable.
-So I guess the #GP may be caused
-by an interrupt.
-Otherwise, by looking at Linux panic message, looks like most
-instructions are accessing memory.
-Maybe there is something wrong with page
-table / EPT?

-The good news is that VirtualBox is open source.
-So ideally there is no
-blackbox during debugging.

 ### VirtualBox i386 Debian vmentry failure Problem

 When trying to boot debian11x86, another problem happens in XMHF: